Correcting Attrition Bias using Changes-in-Changes: Introduction

 \section{Introduction}

 Attrition is a common and potentially important source of selection bias in a range of treatment effect studies.
-Attrition has long been recognized as a concern in settings that rely on panel data.\footnote{See, for example, \citet{FGM1998}, \citet{vdBL1998} and \citet{ZK1998}.} In addition, as randomized experiments become a widely implemented methodology in applied economics, attrition tests and corrections are increasingly relevant to empirical practice \citep{MM2017,GHO2020}.
+Attrition has long been recognized as a concern in settings that rely on panel data.\footnote{See, for example, \citet{FGM1998}, \citet{vdBL1998} and \citet{ZK1998}.} In addition, as randomized experiments become a widely implemented methodology in applied economics, attrition tests and corrections are increasingly relevant to empirical practice \citep{MM2017,GHO2022}.
 The current empirical literature relies on a wide range of approaches to correct for attrition bias.
-None of them, however, are specifically tailored to the panel data available in many randomized experiments with baseline (pre-treatment) outcome data as well as in difference-in-difference designs.
+None of them, however, are specifically tailored to take advantage of the panel data available in many randomized experiments with baseline (pre-treatment) outcome data as well as in quasi-experimental difference-in-difference designs.

 We propose a novel attrition correction based on the changes-in-changes (CiC) approach \citep{AI2006}.
-The correction is suitable for treatment effect settings where baseline outcome data are available for both respondent and attritor subpopulations.
+The correction is suitable for treatment effect settings where baseline outcome data are available.
+Extending the CiC framework to correct for attrition bias requires that the outcome is monotonic in a scalar unobservable and that the distribution of this unobservable conditional on treatment and response status is stable over time.
+While these assumptions are restrictive, they still allow the distribution of the outcome to vary across time, since that outcome can be a time-varying function of the unobservable.

 The proposed method relies on a key insight: Under the extended CiC conditions, there are two transformations that relate the baseline outcome distribution to the distributions of the treated and untreated potential outcomes in the post-treatment period (Lemma \ref{lemma:CiC}).
 These two transformations are identical for all treatment-response subpopulations and can be identified using the treatment and control respondents.
-Using these transformations, we can therefore identify not only the counterfactual distribution for the treatment and control respondents, but also the distribution of both potential outcomes for the treatment and control attritors.
+Using these transformations, we can identify not only the counterfactual distribution for the treatment and control respondents, but also the distribution of both potential outcomes for the treatment and control attritors.
 The identification of the average treatment effects for the respondents (ATE-R) as well as the entire study population (ATE) then follows immediately.
-Since the CiC assumptions do not require random assignment, our approach is not only suitable for randomized experiments with baseline outcome data, but also difference-in-difference designs.
+For outcomes that are continuous and strictly monotonic in the unobservable, the parameters of interest are point-identified.
+For discrete outcomes, bounds can still be obtained for these objects under weak monotonicity restrictions (see Section \ref{app:discrete_extension} of the online appendix).